 - 1) Combination Curb Ramps: For many intersection configurations, a perpendicular curb ramp will not provide enough length to establish the top turning space at the sidewalk elevation; in these situations, a parallel curb ramp is often required to transition from the turning space up to the sidewalk elevation.
 The use of a perpendicular curb ramp from the curb to the turning space in conjunction with a parallel curb ramp between the turning space and the sidewalk elevation is referred to as a combination curb ramp.
 When transitioning from a turning space to sidewalk elevation on a steep street, it is not necessary to chase the grade.
-As noted in the technical requirements above, a parallel curb ramp slope.
+As noted in the technical requirements above, a parallel curb ramp is not required to exceed 15 feet in length, regardless of the resulting curb ramp slope.
 In practice, the parallel curb ramp should be extended to the next joint beyond 15 feet. - 2) Cross Slope Transition Segment: When connecting to existing construction that is out of cross slope compliance, the cross slope transition should be completed beyond the parallel curb ramp or turning space; this recommendation eliminates the need to list this curb ramp in the transition plan.
 It is recommended this cross slope transition take place at 1% per foot or less.
 Typically, this can be accomplished in a single panel. - 3) Parking Slope: In situations where the length of the perpendicular curb ramp is insufficient to bring the turning space up to sidewalk elevation, consider lowering the sidewalk and flattening the parking slope.